-- Unwelcome physical contact, such as touching, patting, pinching, kissing or hugging; - Making offensive remarks; - Making ostensibly flattering remarks about physical appearance;
+- Unwelcome physical contact, such as touching, patting, pinching, kissing, or hugging. - Making offensive remarks. - Making ostensibly flattering remarks about physical appearance.

-- Inappropriate staring; - Telling offensive jokes; - Displaying offensive pornographic or sexually explicit pictures or other materials; - Asking questions or initiating or participating in discussions about sexual activities; or - Making comments that could reasonably be expected to be viewed as paternalizing or which could undermine the recipient's authority.
+- Inappropriate staring. - Telling offensive jokes. - Displaying offensive pornographic or sexually explicit pictures or other materials. - Asking questions or initiating or participating in discussions about sexual activities; or - Making comments that could reasonably be expected to be viewed as paternalizing or which could undermine the recipient's authority and/or professional reputation.